kayleigh-smith/kayleigh-smith.github.io/teaching.md

 I have also previously taught *Data Analysis for Psychology in R 2 (DAPR2)* from 2023 - 2025.

-I gave an online (recorded) guest lecture for Canterbury Christchurch University on 'using social psychology in event safety' (2023)
+I have given an online (recorded) guest lecture for Canterbury Christchurch University on 'using social psychology in event safety' (2023)